 - Educational Leadership and Management

 - Learning Environment and Culture

-- Teaching and Facilitating Learning for Safe Practice
+- Teaching and Facilitating Learning for Safe Practice.

-See Supervisor Professional Development Program for more information on the program.
+See the Supervisor Professional Development Program for more information.

-This requirement aims to prepare trainees for a supervisory/educator role in the workplace and supports trainees' learning aligned with the "team leadership" and "supervision and teaching" learning goals.
+This requirement aims to prepare trainees for a supervisory / educator role in the workplace and supports trainees' learning aligned with the 'team leadership' and 'supervision and teaching' learning goals.